giannisalinetti/origin-singlemaster/README.md

 **DISCLAIMER**: this lab is intended for learning purposes only.

+**This lab is based on Openshift Origin 3.9.**

 A pool of virtual machines must be defined for this lab.
 The vms should be created following the specs found in the [Installation and Configuration](https://docs.openshift.org/latest/install_config/install/prerequisites.html#system-requirements) Guide.

 Origin Nodes:

-- origin-master.example.com (CentOS 7.4)
+- origin-master.example.com (CentOS 7.5)
-- origin-node1.example.com (CentOS 7.4)
+- origin-node1.example.com (CentOS 7.5)
-- origin-node2.example.com (CentOS 7.4)
+- origin-node2.example.com (CentOS 7.5)

 Bastion Host (Optional):

-- origin-ctrl.example.com (CentOS 7.4)
+- origin-ctrl.example.com (CentOS 7.5)

 ## Prerequisites